ing-bank/baker/docs/sections/cookbook/interaction-execution.md

-# Recipe execution
+# Interaction execution

 This section will give a basic explanation when baker will execute interactions in your Recipe.
 For a more in depth information please see the [execution-semantics page](../reference/execution-semantics.md).

-## When does Baker execute an interaction execute
+## When does Baker execute an interaction
 Baker will execute an interaction when:

 1. All incoming ingredients are available